symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

 ## Export Reconstructed Rock Models from Metashape

 Which data format is the most suitable?
 The Autodesk FBX file format is a popular 3D data interchange format utilized between 3D editors and graphics engines.
 Unity generally takes .fbx or .obj as mesh model.
 MeshLab can import but cannot export .fbx. .fbx model is more compressed than .obj model.
-As a result, I choose .fbx as the protocol format between Metashap & Meshlab, between Blender & Unity, and choose .obj as the protocol format between MeshLab & Blender.
+As a result, I choose .fbx as the protocol format between Metashap & Meshlab as well as between Blender & Unity, and choose .obj as the protocol format between MeshLab & Blender.

 To export model from Metashape with texture, File -- Export -- Export Model, save colors and normals, and export texture as a separate file (jpeg was found to have the smallest size).
 If "Embed texture" is checked, there will be an extra `.fbm` folder.
 I found this is not necessary, Unity/MeshLab/Blender can automatically match the texture file with the model.